emmaclinton/emmaclinton.github.io/index.md

 layout: default
 ---
 # [Emma Clinton Open Source GIS Portfolio](https://emmaclinton.github.io/)
 Hi!
 I'm Emma Clinton and this is my portfolio for the Spring 2021 Open Source GIS course at Middlebury College.
+I am a Conservation Biology major interested in applied biogeography for best use land planning, and I'm very excited to learn more GIS techniques using Open Source software platforms!

 ## GIScience Analyses